-We understand that dental implants are a significant investment in your future and that many of us don’t have the means to pay a lump sum up front.
-The following finance option can relieve the burden a little, making sure the cost doesn’t impact upon that new smile of yours:
+We understand that dental implants are a significant investment in your future and that many of us don’t have the means to pay a lump sum upfront.
+There are numerous finance options that can relieve the burden a little, making sure the cost doesn’t impact upon that new smile of yours:

 Accessing Your Superannuation

 to Pay Your Treatment

 As well as considering finance options and payment plans, it may be worth looking at whether you can fund the treatment through your superannuation.
 It is sometimes possible to use a percentage of your super on compassionate grounds to fund medical treatment.
 You’ll need to make an application to the ATO, and, if your condition is causing acute or chronic pain, you may well be eligible.
 At Bexley Dental, we recommend a company who can help prepare the application and ensure that all the details are filled out correctly to maximise your chances of receiving the funding you need.
 This service costs $699.

 The Next Step in Getting Full Mouth Implants in Sydney